 Let’s start with Tasmania, and if the adorable little Tasmanian Devils aren’t enough to tempt you, then the breathtaking national parks, one of the top 10 beaches in the WORLD (called Wineglass Bay fyi) and abundance of waterfalls and Lord-of-the-Rings style scenery definitely should suffice.
 Being a little island just off the south of Australia, you get the weather, all of the landscapes on a much more manageable scale and again, avoid the annoying masses.
 WIN.
 Now, while you’re down this neck of the woods, head on over to Kiribati, which is a teeny tiny collection of islets between New Zealand and Hawaii, where you can sample the best mash-up of beautiful lagoons and white-sand beaches, as well as a sprinkling of cool little bars.
 The style of living is super relaxed here, so perfect for some post-sightseeing unwinding.

-So you think of Southern Africa, and first thing that pops to mind is usually safari – think again!
+You think of Southern Africa, and first thing that pops to mind is usually safari – think again!
 SA can actually be the perfect place for a backpacker seeking something outside the norm.
 Obviously Safaris in the national parks play a massive part of travelling through Africa, everyone eager to catch a glimpse of the ‘Big Five’; while we’re on the topic of numbers, how could we forget about one of the Seven Wonders of the World…Victoria Falls?
 So there we go, two solid reasons already as to why you should backpack in Southern Africa.
 Another reason, in our minds, is Lesotho.
 This African country is completely landlocked and is only a mere 50 years old, it’s also the only independent state in the world that is entirely above 1000m!
 It’s Earth’s highest country and has therefore quite rightly been given the nickname of ‘Kingdom of the Sky’ (what a cool # that’d make!).

 Europe is often overlooked when thinking of Backpacking – the lure of Asia, Africa and Australia can sometimes distract us from what is on our front door step, and what can quite often be the cheaper option.
 Forget your Paris’, Romes, Barcelonas and other holiday/tourist hotspots, we’re talking about the hidden gems of Europe, and they’re a lot more accessible than you’d first think!
 Places like Malta and Croatia, to Norway and Slovenia are hiding some of sight-seeing’s best kept secrets.
 Ever thought of travelling through Macedonia?
 Nope, didn’t think so, but you definitely should; it has an impressive 34 mountains and over 50 lakes – absolutely stunning places for a hike and getting those all-important backpacking snaps.
 There is also an array of magical-looking caves to explore, some of the scenery is very New Zealand-esc!
 On the other side of the spectrum, it has a super old and stunning history of architecture.
 Some parts of the capital city Skopje is 7,000 years old…wow.
 There’s so much to explore in this often unnoticed little European country, why not pack your backpack and go check it out for yourself?